Are Open Houses Worth It? When One Might Make Sense

 - Stage your house: Buyers can visualize the house better as their future home by adding and rearranging furniture and modifying decor.
 Ask if your real estate agent offers complimentary staging or recommendations for a professional service that costs $1,500 to $4,000.

-- Be transparent: If you’ve done a pre-listing home inspection, provide copies of the inspection report to be upfront about your home’s condition.
+If you’ve done a pre-listing home inspection, provide copies of the inspection report to be upfront about your home’s condition.
 Some buyers may waive the home inspection contingency if satisfied with the results.
+Being open about potential issues can help build trust and prevent surprises later in the process.
+It also shows buyers that you’re confident in your home and willing to make the transaction as smooth as possible.

 Eliminate the hassle with Simple Sale